kirbstar-24/CapstoneProjectVST/README.md

 This is a VST3 FX plugin developed with JUCE.

+FX are Bitcrush, Disortion, and a Spectral Morph effect with an option to target looping waves or sidechain.

 To build and use in Windows:
 1. Download Projucer
 2. Open the .jucer file with Projucer and open in Visual Studios